Regression Discontinuity Design with Potentially Many Covariates: Recommendation for Implementation

 \section{Recommendation for Implementation}

-We recommend the following steps to implement our method in R. The most important difference from CCFT is a covariate selection step (Step 2).
-This procedure is employed in our numerical studies in the following sections. \begin{enumerate} \item Without using data on covariates, obtain the MSE-optimal bandwidth $\tilde{h}$ developed by CCT.
-This can be implemented by an R package, \texttt{Rdrobust} (Calonico, Cattaneo and Titiunik, 2015b). \item By using the data on covariates, implement the Lasso estimation in (\ref{eq:lasso1}) by setting $h=\tilde{h}$ and choosing $\lambda_{n}$ by the data-driven choice.
-This can be implemented by an R package, \texttt{hdm} (https://cran.r-project.org/web/packages/hdm/index.html) for example. \item Based on the selected covariates obtained in Step 2, implement CCFT's RD estimation and inference procedure including the bias correction and bandwidth selection.
+We recommend the following steps to implement our method in R. The most important difference from CCFT is the covariate selection step (Step 2).
+This procedure is employed in our numerical studies in the following sections. \begin{enumerate} \item Without using data on covariates, obtain the MSE-optimal bandwidth $b_{n}=b_{n}^{\mathrm{CCT}}$ developed by CCT.
+This can be implemented by an R package, \texttt{Rdrobust} (Calonico, Cattaneo and Titiunik, 2015b). \item Using the data on covariates, implement the Lasso estimation in (\ref{eq:lasso}) to compute $\hat{\theta}$ by setting $b_{n}=b_{n}^{\mathrm{CCT}}$ and choosing $\lambda_{n}$ by a data-driven choice.
+This can be implemented by an R package, \texttt{hdm} (https://cran.r-project.org/web/packages/hdm/index.html) for example. \item Based on the Lasso estimates $\hat{\theta}$ obtained in Step 2, select the covariates $Z_{\hat{S},i}$ by using the trimming term $\zeta_{n}$ in (\ref{eq:zeta}).
+Then implement CCFT's RDD estimation by (\ref{eq:post-lasso}) and inference procedure including the bias correction and bandwidth selection.
 For this step, we recommend to follow the procedures detailed in CCFT's supplement by using \texttt{Rdrobust}. \end{enumerate} The MSE-optimal bandwidth with the full set of covariates can be too narrow when the number of covariates is large relative to the number of observations and many of covariates are not relevant.
-Given that we do not know the exact identities of $S^{*}$ a priori, we instead employ the MSE-optimal bandwidth $\tilde{h}$ by CCT in Step 1, which does not include any covariate.
+Given that we do not know the exact identities of $S^{*}$ a priori, we instead employ the MSE-optimal bandwidth by CCT in Step 1, which does not include any covariate.
 This yields more robust results as shown in the simulation in the next section.
+Furthermore, we note that CCFT's bandwidth selection in Step 3 is derived under the assumption of fixed dimensional covariates even though the dimension of the selected covariates $Z_{\hat{S},i}$ may grow.
+We recommend the above procedure because of its practicality given the available packages.
+Further theoretical analysis for an optimal choice of the bandwidth parameters and other tuning constants in the present setup is beyond the scope of this paper.
+We note that the choice described in the above procedure works well for all data generating processes considered in our numerical studies.